theDashpuntsag/leet-code/README.md

 - Base case: if node is null, depth is 0

 **Key Learning:** Recursive divide-and-conquer is a natural fit for tree depth problems.

 ---

+### Problem 110: Balanced Binary Tree

+**Difficulty:** Easy
+**Topics:** Tree, DFS, Binary Tree

+**Problem Statement:**
+Given a binary tree, determine if it is height-balanced.
+A height-balanced binary tree is one where the depth of the two subtrees of every node never differs by more than 1.

+**Algorithm:**

+- For each node, check if the absolute difference between left and right subtree heights is ≤ 1
+- Recursively check if both left and right subtrees are balanced
+- Use optimized approach that returns both height and balance status to avoid recalculating heights

+**Key Learning:** Combining multiple checks (height calculation + balance validation) in a single traversal for efficiency.

+---